classmethod/liff-app-template/README.md

 Access `https://localhost:9443/` on your browser.

-Warning like "Your connection is not private" `NET::ERR_CERT_AUTHORITY_INVALID` are shown, click `Advanced` then click `Proceed to localhost(unsafe)`
+In Google Chrome, if you saw the warning like "Your connection is not private" `NET::ERR_CERT_AUTHORITY_INVALID`, click `Advanced` then click `Proceed to localhost(unsafe)`.
 You may set `Enabled` to "Allow invalid certificates for resources loaded from localhost" on `chrome:flags` page.

+In Firefox, if you saw the warning like "Warning: Potential Security Risk Ahead", click `Advanced...` then click `Accept the Risk and Continue`

 ## Building